The shark was mad.

 Running a campaign that grabs its target and doesn't let go

 The shark knew how to craft a message that resulted in action, because he didn’t let his emotions get in the way.
-His campaign was persuasive, because he told its story, and respected the audience instead of shouting at them to act.
+His campaign was persuasive, because he told its story, packaged it well, and respected the audience instead of shouting at them to act.

 When it came to working with media, the shark put his quick-and-dirty media skills to good use.
 He knew to imagine the exact coverage that the campaign needed, and work back from that to achieve it.
 The shark was also well aware of the media’s biases, so he could exploit them while giving the media a story they could sell.